 - Patanjali Amla Swaras gives strength to heart, brain, stomach and other bodily organs and cures weakness caused by excessive and premature loss of the semen.

 - It has laxative properties and helps in constipation.

 - It improves body immunity to fight diseases.

-- It is a restorative tonic, antioxidant, rich in vitamin C and improves body immunity to fight against infections.
-In Ayurveda Rasayana are medicines which help to rejuvenates body, prevent aging and gives longevity.
+- It is a restorative Tonic, antioxidant, rich in vitamin C and improves body immunity to fight against infections.
+In Ayurveda Rasayana are medicines which help to rejuvenates the body, prevent aging and gives longevity.

 - It is antioxidant, rejuvenating and tonic.

 - It is cooling in nature and gives relief in peptic ulcer and burning sensation in the body.

 - It is good for the digestive system.